 Perhaps may be tainted by his betrayal of Boris Johnson in 2017, but he is seen as the most intellectually capable minister in the cabinet.
 Polls suggest he’s favourite of nine per cent of Tory members and second choice candidate of 14 per cent.
 Perhaps as a result of his conduct during the 2016 leadership race to replace Cameron, only 35 per cent of the membership consider him to be ‘likeable’, but they do think he is the second most ‘competent’ candidate after Boris Johnson.

-Sajid Javid, 38 MPs publicly backing, 33 votes in the last round
+Sajid Javid, eliminated in the fourth ballot, receiving 34 votes in the last round

 The Home Secretary announced earlier this month an overhaul of espionage and treason laws.
 If elected, Javid would be first PM from a Muslim family (he is non-practising).
 He boasts a supportive Twitter account called ‘Avid4Javid’ with 400 followers.
 Backed by nine per cent of local Conservatives but considered the third most ‘competent’ candidate.